yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

 1. On your Lab VM, download the starter project from <http://bit.ly/2JO4yIB>.
 (Note: the URL is case sensitive, so you may need to copy and paste it into your browser's address bar.)

-2. Unzip the contents to the folder C:\\handsonlab.
+2. Unzip the contents to the folder C:\\handsonlab

-3. Open the ContosoEventsPoc.sln with Visual Studio.
+3. Open the ContosoEventsPoc.sln with Visual Studio

-4. Before you compile the solution, set the configuration to x64.
+4. Before you compile the solution, set the configuration to x64

 #### Exit criteria:

--  You cannot successfully build the solution.
+-  You cannot successfully build the solution

 > **Note**: If you have the prerequisites on your VM, this solution should open without requesting additional software to be installed.
 You should have some compile-time errors at this point.
 These are expected, and will be fixed as you proceed with the hands-on lab.